sygnumbank/solidity-edge-dchf-contracts/README.md

 ## Overview

 The Sygnum EDGE smart contracts are built and designed to enable Ethereum based stablecoins.
 The [EdgeToken](contracts/edge/EdgeToken.sol) is an ERC20 compatible token which is extended with additional functionality that makes it suitable to operate in a regulated environment.
-It comes with an integrated role-based model and a whitelist to ensure
+It comes with an integrated role-based model and a whitelist to ensure a setup compliant with regulatory requirements.

 [EdgeToken](contracts/edge/EdgeToken.sol) has been specifically designed to support the Digital CHF (DCHF), Sygnum Bank's first stablecoin which is pegged to the Swiss Franc.
 DCHF can be purchased in a one-to-one exchange for CHF and are redeemable one-to-one for CHF.
 Upon purchase, DCHF tokens are minted and added to the token supply.
 Upon redemption, DCHF tokens are burned from the supply.
 The Digital CHF is available for purchase on Sygnum's banking platform.